KSP-CKAN/CKAN/Spec.md

 recommended means of specifying them.
 Overrides may also be used to *stage* metadata changes, for example when new dependencies are anticipated to be added in yet unreleased versions of a mod.
 This allows mod metadata to be up-to-date as soon as possible without requiring excessive coordination.

+##### `x_netkan_staging` and `x_netkan_staging_reason`

+These properties alter the way the NetKAN-bot pushes updated metadata for a module.
+Normally, a new or changed .ckan file will be committed and pushed to CKAN-meta's `master` branch, which makes it immediately available to users.
+If there is a chance that such an update will contain incorrect metadata, for example if the game compatibility is hard-coded in the netkan and changes upstream, then a manual review step may be advisable.

+If `x_netkan_staging` is set to `true`, changed metadata files for this module will be committed to a separate module-specific branch and a pull request will be created to merge this branch to `master`.
+This allows CKAN team members to check manually that the changes are correct before they are released to users.

+To make the review process easier, set `x_netkan_staging_reason` to a string explaining why staging is enabled.
+This will be inserted into the body of the pull request as a reminder of the manual checks that should be performed before merging.
+For example, you may advise reviewers to check a module's game compatibility metadata against its forum thread.